EloiPriol/ALGOSUP_Moonshot_Project/README.md

   It has been estimated that around 3.1 Billion people play video games across the globe.
 So it is highly unlikely that none of those 3.1 Billion are apart of the estimated 110 to 190 Million people with upper body limbs and appendages' weakness.

-  ***Unfortunately not a lot of help is directed to this minority in the gaming community when it comes to help them play video games with controlers like everyone and not for large amount of money for a custom made controller.***
+  ***Unfortunately not a lot of help is directed to this minority in the gaming community when it comes to helping them play video games with controlers like everyone and not pay a large amount of money for a custom made controller.***

   And another important part for the project is about gamers in general.
   ***One of the biggest injury for gamers is tendonitis and tendonosis due to mainly using controlers wrong, a little bit had already been made to help prevent those injuries but I found a way to help at the same time both side of this project.***